KMTV-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KMTV was the last television station in the market to begin carrying a digital subchannel; digital subchannel 3.2 was originally affiliated with TheCoolTV starting in late 2010 or early 2011, but dropped the network on October 1, 2011, in favor of Live Well Network as part of a compensation dispute between Journal Broadcast Group and TheCoolTV's parent company Cool Music Network, LLC.
 In turn, Antenna TV took LWN's place on December 29, 2014.

 In late 2021, Grit and Court TV switched places at 3.2 and 3.5.

 Analog-to-digital conversion

 KMTV shut down its analog signal, over VHF channel 3, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 45, using PSIP to display KMTV's virtual channel as 3 on digital television receivers.
-Although KMTV never had a "-TV" suffix affixed to its call sign from the beginning, it (along with other Journal-owned television stations which previously did not have a -TV suffix in their calls) officially added one to the callsign on June 19.
+The station's digital signal remained on its pre-transition UHF channel 45, using virtual channel 3.
+Although KMTV never had a "-TV" suffix affixed to its call sign from the beginning, nor required one, it, along with all other previously un-suffixed Journal stations, officially had them applied to their callsign on June 19.